-Long before the famous trespass on Kinder from Hayfield, there was the less well known, but much larger march over Winter Hill.
+Long before the famous trespass on Kinder from Hayfield, there was the less well known, but much larger march over Winter Hill, behind Bolton Lancashire.

-In August 1896, the local landowner (and factory owner) Colonel Richard Ainsworth, decided that a track known as Coalpit Road was private putting a gate across.
-He was planning to use the whole area of open moorland for grouse shooting.
-Two locals, the wonderfully named Solomon Partington and Joseph Shufflebotham, decided to organise a mass trespass to reclaim the “historical right of way”.
+Two locals, the wonderfully named Solomon Partington and Joseph Shufflebotham, decided to organise a trespass to reclaim the “historical right of way”.
 On 6th September, around 1,000 assembled at the bottom of Halliwell Road near Bolton town centre and set off on a seven-mile walk via the disputed track and over the top of the hill.

 More joined the walk as they headed towards Coalpit Road, many of them colliers in their working clothes rather than their sunday best.
 Employees at Ainsworth’s Smithills bleach works, will also have joined in as the march made its way up Smithills Dean Road.
 By the time the gate was reached, there were 10,000 walking, led by a brass band.
 At the gate, Police and gamekeepers were waiting for the marchers.
 There were speeches, warnings of legal action from both sides and a short melee.
 Despite police reinforcements being called, the crowd continued up the path to the top of the hill, removing obstructions and any signs blocking the way.
 They went over the top of the hill and down into Belmont where the local did a roaring business.

 The following weekends more marches were held, eventually, Ainsworth succeeded in getting writs issued to the leaders and the marches stopped while the court case was held.
 The Colonel won his case, proving to the court this it wasn’t a right of way and he was within his rights to close the path.
 The leaders of the march were bankrupted for the legal fees and damages they had incurred.